ArchipelagoMW/Archipelago.MultiClient.Net/docfx/docs/helpers/helpers.md

 ## Players

-The @"Archipelago.MultiClient.Net.Helpers.IPlayerHelper?text='Player Helper'" provides methods for accessing details about the other players currently connected to the Archipelago session.
+The @"Archipelago.MultiClient.Net.Helpers.IPlayerHelper?text=Player Helper" provides methods for accessing details about the other players currently connected to the Archipelago session.

 ## Locations

-The @"Archipelago.MultiClient.Net.Helpers.ILocationCheckHelper?text='Locations Helper'" provides methods for accessing information regarding the current player's locations, as well as updating the server on the status of their locations.
+The @"Archipelago.MultiClient.Net.Helpers.ILocationCheckHelper?text=Locations Helper" provides methods for accessing information regarding the current player's locations, as well as updating the server on the status of their locations.

 ### Report Collected Location(s)